IBM/car-auction-network-fabric-node-sdk/README.md

 After we have finished generating keys and certificates, we will need to install the chaincode on the peers.
-After the chaincode is installed, we will instantiate it, which will call the chaincode constructor and initiate some data on the ledger.
+After the chaincode is installed, we will instantiate it, which will call the chaincode constructor and initiate some data on the ledger - as seen in the `initLedger` function from the `chaincode/carauction.js` file: https://github.com/IBM/car-auction-network-fabric-node-sdk/blob/master/chaincode/carauction.js#L50.
  It will create a vehicle, a few members, and a vehicle listing (or a listing on which members can bid on).
 After that, the members will make offers for the car, which is actually invoking chaincode under the hood.
 Note - when we <b> invoke chaincode, we are making a transaction </b> on the blockchain network.
 This is extremely important.
 Chaincode is <b> how we make transactions </b>